Pinehurst Resort

 Village of Pinehurst, North Carolina

 Pinehurst does, of course, have good tennis credentials.
 From 1994-96 this was the site of the U.S. Clay Court Championships, an era that drew Patrick Rafter, David Wheaton, Todd Martin, Mats Wilander and the Woodies, among others.
-Club Corporation of America, which owns it, built a new tennis clubhouse, in the same white clapboard as the historic hotel, and has encouraged tennis director Matt Downing in his desire to expand the tennis membership—which now numbers over 400—and to bring in other tennis events, including the National Men's 70 and 85 Championships.
-And the weekend I was there, so were several hundred USTA league players competing in the North Carolina championships.
+The tennis clubhouse, built in the same white clapboard as the historic hotel, anchors a complex of 16 clay courts.
+This is at once a club for some 350 members and a major resort amenity.
+It also hosts the National Men's 70s, 85s, and 90s Championships and the N.C.
+Tennis Weekend, this last the kickoff event of the year for all industry leaders within USTA/NC.

 Tennis Features